veronicakelsey/veronicakelsey.github.io/_pages/about.md

   -
 ---

-I am a PhD student in pure mathematics and part of the [algebra research group](http://www-maths.mcs.st-andrews.ac.uk/pg/pure/Algebra/index.php) at the University of St Andrews.
+I am a first year PhD student in pure mathematics working as part of the [algebra research group](http://www-maths.mcs.st-andrews.ac.uk/pg/pure/Algebra/index.php) at the University of St Andrews.

 My current research is on maximal subgroups and generation of simple and almost simple groups, supervised by [Prof Colva Roney-Dougal](http://www-groups.mcs.st-and.ac.uk/~colva/) and
 [Dr Martyn Quick](http://www-groups.mcs.st-andrews.ac.uk/~martyn/).